 - On the preview page, choose the answer that prompts an additional question.

-- If the conditional questions do not show up, or if they show up in the wrong place, go back and adjust your form settings.
+- If the conditional questions do not show up, or if they show up in the wrong place, go back to your form editor and update the conditional logic field.

-The conditional field is working appropriately because an additional question appears when “Yes” is selected.
+The conditional field is working appropriately because an additional question appears when each program is selected.

 When someone successfully submits the form, they should see a confirmation message or be sent to a Thank You page depending on your form settings.